LeedsBlockchainCrypto/lbccoin/README.md

 Leeds Blockchain Crypto Coin - LBCcoin
 ======================================
 LBC coin is a fork of litecoin, which is itself a fork of bitcoin, and is for *educational purposes only*.
 This coin is conceptually identical to Litecoin (for now at least) and as such adds no value.
+It's pegged to USD at a rate of $0.00 per LBCcoin.

 The genesis block was created with the help of the [GenesisH0](https://github.com/lhartikk/GenesisH0) script.
 It contains the coinbase parameter "[Newsthump 29 Jan 2018 Barnsley man outraged by cultural appropriation in Monty Python Yorkshireman sketch](http://newsthump.com/2018/01/28/barnsley-man-outraged-by-cultural-appropriation-in-monty-python-yorkshireman-sketch/)".

-I'm using [cpuminer](https://github.com/pooler/cpuminer) to mine as the difficulty is currently very low.
-Just like it was in 2011 (not that I'd know).
+I'm using [cpuminer](https://github.com/pooler/cpuminer) to mine as the difficulty is currently very low, so you can pretend it's 2011.
 But please don't point a hefty mining rig at this blockchain - it will just increase the difficulty and then exlude people without that kit from the learning experience.

 See the `doc/build-*.md` files for build instructions.
 We've got this up and running on x64 (linux and osx) and ARM (raspberry pi).